miwermi/credit-risk-analysis/README.md

 ### Oversampling with SMOTE (Synthetic Minority Oversampling Technique)
 - Typical drawback of this method: SMOTE is still oversampling and is still prone to overfitting.
 Using the synthetic method can help to overcome class imbalances and lessen the exactness of outcome dependency on minority classes.
 - Accuracy Score: **66%** (0.6568196079430206)
-- Confusion Matrix
+- Confusion Matrix:

   |  | Predicted High-Risk (0) | Predicted Low-Risk (1) |
   | ---: | ---: | ---: |
   | **Actual High-Risk (0)** | 	62 | 	  39 |
   | **Actual Low-Risk (1)** | 5135 | 11969 |

-- Imbalanced Classification Report
+- Imbalanced Classification Report:

 ### Undersampling
 - Typical drawback of this method: Undersampling tries to balance data by keeping all minority classes.
 Undersampling can often lower accuracy for datasets having minority classes not closely correlated to the majority classes.